Mayor Bowser Declares Snow Emergency Beginning at 6:30 pm on Tuesday, February 11

 While the snow emergency is in effect, motorists may not park on snow emergency routes and vehicles parked on these routes may be towed.
 Find a map of the snow emergency routes at snow.dc.gov.
 Drivers are asked to move vehicles off the routes as soon as possible.
 Beginning Tuesday evening at 6:30 pm, vehicles still parked along snow emergency routes will be relocated.
 To learn where a vehicle has been towed, call the Towed Vehicle Locator office at 202-541-6083, or go to dpw.dc.gov/page/booting-and-impoundment.

-The National Weather Service (NWS) is forecasting snow show am Wednesday morning, with lingering impacts through the morning commute.
+The National Weather Service (NWS) is forecasting snow showers to begin on Tuesday between 1 pm and 3 pm, with potential accumulation of four to six inches.
+The heaviest snowfall is expected between 6 pm Tuesday evening through 2 am Wednesday morning, with lingering impacts through the morning commute.

 Beginning at midnight tonight, salting will begin on all roads, including the National Highway System.